TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-22-its-not-null-null-its-enum.md

     I was wondering how difficult it is to get rid of nullable parameters in a project.
 I made myself a challenge: **get rid of nullable params over the weekend**.
 This is what happened.

-tweet: "New Post on #php 🐘 blog: It's not Null, it's Enum"
 tweet_image: "/assets/images/posts/2021/priority_enum.gif"
 ---